Dvshah13/Machine-and-Deep-Learning-Code-Notes/README.md

 #### Machine Learning Scripts
 1. linear_regression_sgd.py - Linear Regression with Stoichastic Gradient Descent using the red_wine_quality.csv data set (provided by UCI data repository)
 2. logistic_regression_sgd.py - Logistic Regression with Stoichastic Gradient Descent using the diabetes.csv data set (provided by UCI data repository)
-3. decision_tees.py - Decision Tree using the signal_sonar_classify.csv data set (provided by UCI data repository)
+3. decision_tees.py - Decision Tree using the signals_sonar_classify.csv data set (provided by UCI data repository)
-4. decision_trees_xg_boosting.py - Demonstration of XG Boosting and plotting with scikit learn, pandas, numpy and matplotlib using the train_xg_boost.csv (provided by Kaggle)
+4. decision_trees_xg_boosting.py - Demonstration of XG Boosting and plotting with scikit learn, pandas, numpy and matplotlib using the train_xgboost.csv (provided by Kaggle)
 5. bagging_decision_trees.py - Demonstration of bagging and bootstrap aggregation using the signals_sonar_classify.csv data set (provided by UCI data repository)
 6. random_forests.py - Demonstration of the random forest algorithm using the signals_sonar_classify.csv data set (provided by UCI data repository)
 7. naive_bayes.py - Naive Bayes algorithm using the diabetes.csv data set (provided by UCI data repository)